Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 Likewise, why bother using the slow `floor()` function when you can just cast the double to an int and then back to a double.
 ```
-// truncates the decimal portion of a double
+// truncates the decimal portion of a double (note: rounds negative numbers up)
 double fastfloor(double arg) {
 	return (double) (int) arg;
 }